-The White Stripes gigs at the Kings Arms have become pretty famous.
+The White Stripes gig at the Kings Arms has become pretty famous.
 But a host of other name acts have passed through those doors: the Drifters, Lloyd Cole, the Misfits, the National.

 Matt Stroobant from Rock and Roll Machine jumped off the PA during a guitar solo and broke his leg.
 There was a mid-gig speaker fire thanks to a screaming D4 guitar solo, the band playing on as someone hosed it down.
 With no real backstage, the Drifters jogged to and from the car park for their encore, then got stuck into drinking with the locals.
 One promoter slit his wrists because his girlfriend had dumped him.
 Two radio DJs got married, with Blam Blam Blam playing in support.
 Dai Henwood’s band Meat-Bix played with raw meat strapped to them.

 Baker promoted a two-date stop by Japanese band Guitar Wolf, and got a noise warning on the first night; pocketed it, forgot about it, and had noise control shut down the second gig.
-He paid off the band on stage at Ponsonby bar Java Jive, and Guitar Wolf and the audience walked down the road and resumed the gig.
+He paid off the band on stage at Ponsonby bar Java Jive, and the band and the audience walked down the road and resumed the gig.